phillipberndt/autorandr/README.md

 * Simon Wydooghe

 ## Installation/removal
-For Debian-based distributives (including Ubuntu) it is recommended to call `make deb` to obtain package that can be afterwards installed and removed with `dpkg`.
+For Debian-based distributives (including Ubuntu) it is recommended to call `make deb` to obtain a package that can be installed and removed with `dpkg`.

-On other distributives you can install autorandr by calling `make install` and remove by calling `make uninstall`.
+On other distributives you can install autorandr by calling `make install` and remove it by calling `make uninstall`.

 If you can contribute packaging script for other distributives, we will appreciate it.